arananet/clockpatch/README.md

 Purpose of this site is not to shock you with some new findings but gather the existing knowledge.
 If you google for Falcon clock patch, you'll get very fragmented information with blurry schematics and very often not even in English language but in German or French instead.
 Basically, all the great knowledge is burried in old magazines, FidoNet archives and ancient Usenet groups' posts.

-I'd like to meet two goals with this little project, one is to encourage people to get again interested in this confusing little mod (esp. those who do not know what is it about at all) and second is to get some feedback from people who *do* know but are lazy to explain all the details to others but maybe would like to correct errors or add a bit of information.
+I'd like to meet two goals with this little project, one is to encourage people to get again interested in this confusing little mod (esp. those who do not know what is it about at all) and second is to get some feedback from people who *do* know but don't have time and/or energy to explain all the details to others but maybe would like to correct errors or add a bit of information.

 If you find an error, please mention it in the [issues](https://github.com/mikrosk/clockpatch/issues) or fork the [repository](https://github.com/mikrosk/clockpatch) and provide a [pull request](https://github.com/mikrosk/clockpatch/pulls) (you can edit these files directly in the web editor).